 BROWARD COUNTY, Fla. – The Humane Society of Broward County joined Local 10 News Saturday in continuing its search to find loving, permanent homes for pets.

-Cherie Wachter, of the Humane Society of Broward County, brought out a 13-week-old, 21-pound puppy named “Riley.”
+Cherie Wachter, of the Humane Society of Broward County, brought out a 4-year-old dog named “Bentley.”

-For more information on how to register for the Walk for the Animals event or how to adopt any animal, click here.
+For more information on how to adopt any animal or schedule a visit, click here.